romnn/microgpusim/WIP.md

 - DONE:

+  - DONE: commit and fix compilation on das and on CI
   - FAILED: add the microbenchmarks from the fractional gpu paper and make them work with virtual addresses
   - DONE: transpose: why is there no write hit rate?
     - DONE: benchmarks using shared mem: babelstream, transpose